When you want to finance a major purchase or expense that is too great to pay for out of your regular paycheck, then you may need a personal loan.

 Depending on the lender, either one or several investors may contribute to your loan fund.
 Once your fund reaches 100%, the money is distributed and you repay the loan to the P2P lender, who then distributes much of the interest to the investors.

 A direct lender is really the simplest form of online lending.
 You apply for a loan through the lender’s website and the offer, funding, and servicing of the loan is all completed by the same personal loan company.

 There’s not necessarily a major advantage in choosing a direct lender over any of the others, though you could potentially discover lower personal loan APRs since there’s no middleman.
 The best way to find out is by completing several pre-approval forms to compare offers.

 Getting a personal loan online is easier than ever, but that doesn’t mean you shouldn’t take the process seriously.
 There are several things to consider when selecting your lender and comparing loan offers.
 Plus, there are ways to strengthen your application and speed up the process.
 Let’s take a step by step look at how to get a personal loan, ideally with the best rates available to you.

 Finding a Lender

-You don’t necessarily need to find a person loan company near you, but you do need to make sure any lender you work with is eligible to do business in your state.
+You don’t necessarily need to find a personal loan company near you, but you do need to make sure any lender you work with is eligible to do business in your state.
 Most reputable companies explicitly list any geographic restrictions they might have.